robertsawko/robertsawko.github.io/source/_posts/2015-05-10-introduction-to-numerical-solutions-of-population-balance-equation.markdown

 \end{equation}
 $$

-Here's my implementation of this solution with the use of neat `piecewise` function.
+Here's my implementation of this solution with the use of neat `numpy.piecewise` function.
 I wasn't sure how to represent Dirac's delta in the formulation.

 ```python
     def zm_pbe_solution(x, t, v0):